raeginez/railsproject/README.md

 ### (23) Research what your legal obligations are in relation to handling user data.
 We have a legal obligation to ensure that we protect our users information and personal data.

+If our users are EU citizens we need to ensure that we comply with the following data subject rights (GDPR regulation):

+- Consent: Users must give their consent as to how we use and store their personal data.
+- Breach Notification: Users must be notified if there's a privacy breach and we need to indicating exactly what data has been breached
+- Right to Access and Data Portability: Users have a right to request a copy of their personal details that we have on record at any time
+- Privacy by Design: Design systems with data protection in mind.
+This will ensure that your user's data is protected and also limiting access of personal data to unauthorised personnel